-If you are a Undergraduate First Year Student who is considering withdrawing, please book an appointment to speak with Nóirín Deady or email: n.deady@ucc.ie before completing the Withdrawal Form.
+If you are an Undergraduate First Year Student who is considering withdrawing, please book an appointment to speak with Nóirín Deady: n.deady@ucc.ie, before completing the Withdrawal Form.

-If you are an International Student from outside the EU, please contact Ms. Natalie O'Byrne on: natalie.obyrne@ucc.ie who will provide support to you.
+If you are an International Student from outside the EU, please contact Natalie O'Byrne on: natalie.obyrne@ucc.ie who will provide support to you.